dhjsh88/fpga-fc-accelerator/results/timing_baseline.md

   (latency +1 cycle; throughput unchanged at 1 MAC/cycle).
 - Map the multiplies onto DSP48 slices for additional margin.

-Applying and verifying this fix on the board (the +1-cycle latency must not desynchronize the data mover's valid/done accounting) is the next step.
+Applying and validating this fix on the board (the +1-cycle latency must not desynchronize the data mover's valid/done accounting) remains future work.

-The course materials themselves include a revised core (`timing_rev.v`) that applies exactly this fix — independent confirmation that the violation is real and that pipelining is the accepted answer.
-I have deliberately not integrated that revision: applying a fix I did not design would blur the authorship boundary this repository documents.

 ## 4. Note: a marginal pass that was not claimed